midzer/beerbase/content/breweries/midnight-sun-brewing-co/obliteration-vi.md

 ---
 With passion & purpose, we present this series of experimental hop-driven beers.
 Using different hop varieties & brewing techniques, we aim to educate the palate & challenge the hophead in you.

-Obliteration VI is a Double IPA brewed with Summit, Summit and Summit; 95 IBUâ€™s
+Obliteration VI is a Double IPA brewed with Summit, Summit and Summit; 95 IBU’s